cryptobuks1/checkonchain/research_articles/our_network_articles/week2_20200129/week2.md

 ## Insight 5 - Decred Consensus Change DCP0005
 Decred is currently undergoing its fifth on-chain vote to upgrade the consensus rules.
 The DCP0005 change restructures block headers and filters to improve SPV security and optimise the interaction between PoS votes and PoW miners.

 The DCP0005 codebase lies dormant in the new node software.
 Only after 95% of Miners and 75% of Stakers upgrade does the vote to activate it go live.
 A minimum quorum of 20% of Stakeholders must vote with 75% consensus to activate the new code.
-The current approval rate has 99.94% of tickets voting Yes out of a 59.68% participation rate (abstain is default).
+The current approval rate has 99.94% of tickets voting Yes out of a 59.68% participation rate (note that abstain is default and only yes/no votes count as participation).

 ![insight_5.png](images/insight_5.png)